"The hand of a craftsman engaged in his craft is always pure."

 'Not a drop of water that falls on Okhamandal should find its way to the sea.
 If Mithapur gets water to drink, then so shall every human being and every cattle heard in Okhamandal.'-Darbari Shah Seth

-When TATA took over the Okha Salt Works in 1939, Mithapur was an undeveloped and desolate place.
-Privately owned by Tata Chemicals, Mithapur enjoys the advantages of urban infrastructure along with the beauty of its idyllic surroundings.
+When TATA took over the Okha Salt Works in 1939, Mithapur was an undeveloped and desolate area.
+Privately owned by Tata Chemicals, Mithapur now enjoys urban infrastructure while retaining the beauty of its idyllic surroundings.

 L-R Clockwise : The hostel complex where we stayed; looking over the Gyansagar nadi at sunset ; The pedestrian bridge across the Gomti connecting pilgrims from Dwarkadesh temple to Panchnad

-The struggles and hardship of a company trying to set up shop here,( in the early years of pre independent India) and the efforts of the people behind its success is very well documented in the book called SALT OF THE EARTH by Philip Chacko and Christabelle Naronha.
-It is a great read for those who would like to know more about TCL
+The struggles and hardships of establishing a company in pre-independent India, and the efforts of those behind its success, are well-documented in the book SALT OF THE EARTH by Philip Chacko and Christabelle Naronha.
+It is a great read for those interested in learning more about Tata Chemicals Limited.

-We had the opportunity to visit the nearby beaches of Mithapur and Shivrajpur, take a quick tour of the city of Dwarka and got the chance to wash our feet in the Gomti river, early morning on a new moon day.
-Absolute Bliss.
+We had the opportunity to visit the nearby beaches of Mithapur and Shivrajpur, take a quick tour of Dwarka, and dip our feet in the Gomti River on a new moon day.
+Absolute bliss.

 L-R Clockwise : Washing our feet in the Gomti river on poonam; road to shivrajpur beach; People bathing in the Gomti river at dawn of poonam raat (full moon night)